LLNL/RAJA/docs/sphinx/user_guide/plugins.rst

 Here, the data held by ``array`` is allocated on the host CPU.
 Then, it is initialized on a CUDA GPU device.
-CHAI sees that the data lives on the CPU and is needed in a GPU device data environment.
-So it copies the data from CPU to GPU, making it available for access in the first RAJA kernel.
-Next, it is printed in the second kernel which runs on the CPU.
+CHAI sees that the data lives on the CPU and is needed in a GPU device data environment since it is used in a kernel that will run with a RAJA CUDA execution policy.
+So it copies the data from CPU to GPU, making it available for access in the RAJA kernel.
+Next, it is printed in the second kernel which runs on the CPU (indicated by the RAJA sequential execution policy).
 So CHAI copies the data back to the host CPU.
-All necessary data copies are done transparently on demand as needed for each kernel.
+All necessary data copies are done transparently on demand for each kernel.